 - (a) Find the critical points.
 One critical point is easy.
 Four more critical points can be found numerically.
-To help you a bit, their y-values are $\pm 1.1107$ and $\pm 1.6074$ . - (b) Find the matrix of derivatives of vector $\vec{F}$ at each of the five critical point.
+To help you a bit, their y-values are ± 1.1107 and ± 1.6074 . - (b) Find the matrix of derivatives of vector \vec{F} at each of the five critical point.
 (Actually, you can use symmetry around the origin and only find three.) - (c) Use it to analyze each critical point.
-List type of point and its stability. - (d) Also find the relevant eigenvectors or $\vec{u}$ and $\vec{v}$ if complex, and a $\vec{f}$ if defective. - 4.
-Continuing the previous question - (a) Sketch the solution lines in the immediate vicinity of each critical point in a single x, y plane.
-Take $-5 \le x \le 5$ and $-5 \le y \le 5$ .
-Try to get it as accurate as possible.
-To do so, use the correct directions of the eigenvectors, $\vec{f}$ , or $\vec{u}$ and $\vec{v}$ .
+List type of point and its stability. - (d) Also find the relevant eigenvectors or \vec{u} and \vec{v} if complex, and a \vec{f} if defective. - 4.
+Continuing the last questions (4 and 5) of the last homework set, in your phase plane with the eigenvectors, and/or \vec{u} and \vec{v} or \vec{f} , neatly draw the solution lines near each stationary point.
+Make sure to clearly show the key features, related to the directions of the vectors.